near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 ## Reference-level explanation

-The `Token` structure returned by `mt_token` must include an `approvals` field, which is a map of account IDs to `Approval`.
+The `Token` structure returned by `mt_tokens` must include an `approvals` field, which is a map of account IDs to `Approval`.
 The `amount` field though wrapped in quotes and treated like strings, the number will be stored as an unsigned integer with 128 bits. in approval is  Using TypeScript's [Record type](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeystype) notation:

 ```diff